x

 MAP Fellowship

-While driving impact for nonprofit organizations, MAP Fellows gain elite mentorship; travel, speaking, and networking opportunities; and access to a tight-knit group of supportive peers.
+While driving impact for nonprofits, MAP Fellows gain elite mentorship, travel, speaking and networking opportunities, and access to a tight-knit group of supportive peers.
 Forbes has called the MAP Fellowship “a powerful opportunity for collaboration and innovative thinking.”

 Explore the Challenges